Loyola University Maryland

 (1.00 cr.)

 Private instruction in musical instruments and voice.
-12 half-hour lessons with independent practice as prescribed by the teacher.
-Can be repeated for credit.
+Each lesson is one-half hour per week with independent practice as prescribed by the teacher.
+May be repeated 2 times for degree credit.

 (2.00 cr.)

 Private instruction in musical instruments and voice.
-12 one-hour lessons with independent practice as prescribed by the teacher.
-Can be repeated for credit.
+Each lesson is one hour per week with independent practice as prescribed by the teacher.
+May be repeated 2 times for degree credit.

 (1.00 cr.)